Rajiv Gandhi Prodhyogiki VishwaVidyalaya (RGPV) Syllabus for Bachelor of Engineering (B.E.) 2nd Semester.

 Sources, Impurities, Hardness & its units, Industrial water characteristics, softening of water by various methods (External & Internal treatment), Boiler trouble causes, effect & remedies, Characteristics of municipal water & its treatment, Numerical problems based on softening methods.

 FUELS & COMBUSTION:

-Fossil fuels & classification, Calorific value, Determination of calorific value by Bomb calorimeter Proximate and Ultimate analysis of coal and their significance, calorific value Computation based on ultimate analysis data, Carbonization, Manufacturing of coke & recovery of by products.
-Cracking of higher Hydrocarbons & mechanism of cracking, Knocking, relationship between’ knocking & structure of hydrocarbon, improvement of anti knocking characteristics of IC engine fuels, Diesel engine fuels,
+Fossil fuels & classification, Calorific value, Determination of calorific value by Bomb calorimeter Proximate and Ultimate analysis of coal and their significance, calorific value Computation based on ultimate analysis data, Carbonization, Manufacturing of coke & recovery of by-products.
+Cracking of higher Hydrocarbons & mechanism of cracking, Knocking, the relationship between’ knocking & structure of hydrocarbon, improvement of anti-knocking characteristics of IC engine fuels, Diesel engine fuels,

 Introduction, Mechanism of lubrication, Classification of lubricants, Properties and Testing of lubricating oils, Numerical problems based on testing methods.

 Manufacture, IS-code, Setting, and hardening of cement, Refractory: Introduction, classification, and properties of refractories.

 Introduction, types and classification of polymerization, Reaction Mechanism, Natural & Synthetic Rubber; Vulcanization of Rubber, Preparation,

 Properties & uses of the following- Polythene, PVC, PMA, PMMA, Teflon, Poly acrylonitrile, PVA, Nylon, Nylon 6:6, Terylene, Phenol formaldehyde, Urea – Formaldehyde Resin, Glyptal, Silicone Resin, Polyurethanes; Butyl Rubber, Neoprene,